edurange/edurange-flask/edurange_refactored/templates/tutorials/Getting_Started/Getting_Started.md

 When in a man page and you need to get out, just type `q`

-TASK: Open the man page for `file`.
-Can you give a brief description of what the command `file` does?
+TASK: Open the man page for `mv`.
+Can you give a brief description of what the command `mv` does?

 - If you don't see it highlighted, you may have typed something by mistake or your console colors may not be optimized.
 If you typed something by mistake, just retype `/-l` etc.

+---
+### pwd

+`pwd` stands for "Print working directory" - it will tell you where you are within the filesystem.
+Now type in

+- `pwd`
+ You should see something similar to `/home/yourusername`.
+To learn more type `man pwd` , then to get out of that page type `q`

+TASK: `cd` into your home directory and then type `ls` and you will see a directory called `follow_Me`.
+Travel as deep as that folder will go.
+When you get to the end there is a file whose name is a randomized number.
+Find that.

+### sudo

+Sometimes commands can only be run as a super user.
+This is when the command sudo comes to use (which stands for: superuser do).
+This gives unprivileged users access to privileged commands.
+The use of sudo in EDURange is restricted, however.

 ---